This page tells you about PET-CT scans. There is information about

 - Stage a cancer

-- Help your doctors decide on the best treatment for your cancer
+- Make decisions about which is the best treatment for your cancer

-- Show how well your treatment is working
+- Show how well the treatment is working

 - Show the difference between scar tissue and active cancer tissue